hadi-mollataheri/tribute-page/README.md

 I did use HTML and CSS

 ## License
-Distributed under the GNU GENERAL PUBLIC LICENSE.
-See [LICENSE.txt](https://choosealicense.com/licenses/gpl-3.0/) for more information.
+Distributed under the MIT LICENSE.
+See [LICENSE.txt](https://choosealicense.com/licenses/mit/#) for more information.